sophia-vo/CSE-151A-Group-Project/README.md

 Other models showed worse patterns: KNN demonstrated significant overfitting (64.2% training vs 54.6% validation), suggesting the model memorized training patterns that did not generalize.
 SVM showed moderate overfitting, while Decision Tree performance fell between these extremes.
 The improved performance of Naive Bayes likely reflects its probabilistic nature and independence assumptions, which may be well-suited to the complex, partially independent factors influencing baseball game outcomes.

 ### Model 2 Discussion
+We paired PCA/SVD/NMF with KMeans/GMM to test whether lower-dimensional structure aligns with outcomes.
+The `k` and component ranges were chosen to explore coarse (k=2) through modestly granular partitions while avoiding overfragmentation.

+Silhouette, Calinski–Harabasz, and Davies–Bouldin quantify cohesion/separation from different angles.
+We treated them as internal quality checks and then validated usefulness externally by mapping clusters to labels and measuring test accuracy/F1.

 The unsupervised learning models revealed fundamental trade-offs between internal cluster quality and external predictive power.
 NMF + KMeans produced structurally excellent clusters with high silhouette scores, suggesting the algorithm identified distinct, meaningful groupings in the feature space.
 However, these groupings were not correlated with game outcomes, indicating NMF may have clustered games based on non-predictive factors such as temporal patterns, league affiliations, or other structural elements.